for Writ of Certiorari to Review Quasi-Judicial Action - Agencies, Boards,

 Therefore, it is,

-ORDERED AND ADJUDGED that the Petition for Writ of Certiorari is hereby denied.
+ORDERED AND ADJUDGED that the Petition for Writ of Certiorari is hereby granted.
+The Decision of the Board is quashed and this cause is remanded for action consistent with this order and opinion.

 Circuit Judge, Appellate Division